 Thomas means something different from the modern notion of “information” here.
 To Aquinas, life and other actions in the world proceed according to the form of things (their natures) and by the transformation of such “form” by the ways things act on one another: things “inform” other things through their active relations.
 For as Thomas knew, “to act” follows upon “to be” (On the Power of God, 2.1): to be in relation is foundational to existence.
+To put it another way, if a thing did not act in some way on other things, it would be completely invisible, unknowable.
 It would be quite interesting to restate this deep principle in terms of the modern concept of information, but that would be far beyond the scope of this class.

 Our Introductory class mentioned Aristotle’s opening sentence to his Metaphysics: “All human beings by nature desire to know.”
 Part of that inborn desire is to know the causes of things.
 To Thomas Aquinas, the world is teleological: all things have an end or purpose, a “final cause,” which is closely related to the “formal cause” (to put it another way, “what a thing is”–its form– is connected with “what it is for”–its finality).
 The world is what it is so that we may be here to participate in its being, to know and love God and neighbor, and to worship the Creator in thanksgiving.
 To Aquinas, as we see above, ever-deeper participation in God’s goodness and love is the final goal or purpose of his creation.
 This is perhaps the deepest answer we can give to our natural human desire to ask “why?”